-The parties may prepare a memorandum of understanding, or a letter of intent, before an acquisition.
-These documents commonly contain provisions related to the negotiation of the transaction such as "lock-up" and confidentiality clauses.
+The parties often prepare a memorandum of understanding, or a letter of intent, before proceeding with the actual acquisition process.
+These documents commonly contain provisions related to the negotiation of the transaction, the essential terms including a preliminary purchase price as well as exclusivity and confidentiality clauses.